vishandi/tp/docs/DeveloperGuide.md

 The schedules of all the contacts will be consolidated and events will be checked if they occur on the date inputted by the user.
 A default timeslot will be created such that it will be assumed that the whole day is free, after which 30-minute timeslots will be blocked out according to events that are determined to occur on that particular date.

-Step 6.
-A 'CommandResult' with the timeslots that the contacts are free will be returned(timeslots are in intervals of 30 minutes).
+6. A 'CommandResult' with the timeslots that the contacts are free will be returned(timeslots are in intervals of 30 minutes).
 These timeslots will then be displayed to the user.

 #### Design Considerations